-Jonah Schulhofer-Wohl is Assistant Professor of Political Science at Leiden University.
+Jonah Schulhofer-Wohl is Senior Assistant Professor of Political Science at Leiden University.

 Schulhofer-Wohl’s core research projects study the interaction between civil war belligerents at three levels of analysis: quagmire as the macro-level result of the interaction between the warring parties; warfighting choices, focusing on alliance behavior and the operational goals of fighting, both meso-level behaviors; and, at the micro-level, the behavioral determinants of individual actions in situations of group conflict.